PForet/PForet.github.io/_posts/2017-03-25-bayesian-features-machines.md

 $$\begin{array}{llll} w^T . f + b > 0 & \mbox{ with } & w = \ln\left(\frac{P}{Q}\right) & b = \ln\left(\frac{N^+}{N^-}\right) \end{array}$$

 We see that our decision boundary is linear in the log-space of the features.

+### Alternative representation

 However, I like to see this formula as written differently:

+$$w^T . f + b > 0$$

+is equivalent to

 $$
 1^T . (w\circ f) + b > 0